solo-io/workshops/gloo-mesh-2-0-eks-and-openshift/README.md

 });

 EOF
-echo "executing test gloo-mesh-2-0/templates/steps/apps/bookinfo/traffic-policies/tests/traffic-policies-reviews-unavailable.test.js.liquid" mocha ./test.js --retries=50 --bail 2> /dev/null || exit 1
+echo "executing test procs/gloo-mesh-2-0-eks-and-openshift/build/templates/steps/apps/bookinfo/traffic-policies/tests/traffic-policies-reviews-unavailable.test.js.liquid" mocha ./test.js --timeout 5000 --retries=50 --bail 2> /dev/null || exit 1
 -->

 If you refresh the page several times, you'll see an error message telling that reviews are unavailable when the productpage is trying to communicate with the version `v2` of the `reviews` service.